Skip to main content

 Details

-The toolkit includes a hosts file which define the targets that an Ansible playbook running against.
+The toolkit includes a hosts file which define the targets that an Ansible playbook is running against.
 Usually, it is the target Oracle clone hosts.
 Following is an example file.
 A host entry includes target host IP address as well as ssh key for an admin user access to the host to execute clone or refresh command.

 #Oracle clone hosts